 Princess Beauty Salon

 If it’s an all-girl party, you can have everyone arrive straight to the Princess birthday party beauty salon.
-You can have a large mirror standing or hanging on a wall, add lots of lighting, and each arriving guest can get a touch of blush, shiny lip-gloss, and braids in her hair to help her transform into a Princess.
-You can also have a fingernail painting station you can offer a couple of different colors for the kids to choose from and suitable stickers or glitter to jazz up the activity (allow plenty of time to let their nails dry…).
+You can have a large mirror standing or hanging on a wall, add lots of lighting.
+Each arriving guest can get a touch of blush, shiny lip-gloss, and braids in her hair to help her transform into a Princess.
+You can also have a fingernail painting station.
+Offer a couple of different colors for the kids to choose from.
+Also have on hand suitable stickers or glitter to jazz up the activity (allow plenty of time to let their nails dry…).